- What is the current superannuation guarantee rate?

 - How do I choose a super investment option?

 - Most super funds offer several investment options ranging from conservative (bonds, cash) to high growth (mostly shares).
-Younger members with decades until retirement are generally advised to choose a higher-growth option — they can ride out short-term volatility and benefit from higher long-term returns.
+Younger members with decades until retirement are generally advised to choose a higher-growth option, as they can ride out short-term volatility and benefit from higher long-term returns.
 As you approach retirement, a more conservative allocation reduces the risk of a market downturn cutting your balance just before you need it.
 If you don't choose, most funds place you in a MySuper 'default' option, typically a balanced or lifecycle fund.

 - How much super do I need to retire comfortably in Australia?